-The project emission includes additional electricity used to capture and utilize methane PEME, the methane destroyed PEMD and un-combusted methane PEUM.
+The project emission includes additional electricity used to capture and utilize methane $PE{ME}$ , the methane destroyed $PE{MD}$ and un-combusted methane $PE{UM}$ .
 The project boundary includes equipment for the collection, utilization in boilers and cogeneration units of the captured CMM.

 For the calculation of the project emissions due to additional electricity consumption (auxiliary equipment), the Ukrainian grid has been selected as the grid system boundary.
 The emissions reductions factor of the Ukrainian grid is taken from the guidelines developed for the ERUPT programme.
 The project uses the ERUPT factors for generating electricity (695-636 CO2e /MWh) both in the case of displaced power production and for emissions due to power purchase from grid.
-The emission factor stipulated by the ERUPT guidelines are not determined in accordance with ACM0002 as requires by ACM0008.
+The emission factor stipulated by the ERUPT guidelines are not determined in accordance with ACM0002 as required by ACM0008.
 However, since they are conservative in nature, DNV accepts the use of the ERUPT emission factors.
-In case grid electricity emission factors are determined by Ukrainian authorities at the time of verification, these grid electricity emission factors will be applied instead of the ERUPT factors.
+In case grid electricity emission factors will be applied instead of the ERUPT factors.